 Career Outlook

-As per the latest US Bureau of Labor Statistics estimates, Court Reporters are forecasted to experience a 3% growth in job opportunities from 2020 to 2030.
+As per the US Bureau of Labor Statistics estimates, Court Transcribers are forecasted to experience a 1% growth in job opportunities from 2021 to 2031.
+Below are the states with the highest employment level in Court Reporters and Simultaneous Captioners:

 Steps to Become a Court Transcriber